Pincer-org/Pincer/docs/interactions.rst

 Pincer makes it extremely easy to create an interaction.
 All you need to do is create a method with the `@command` decorator.

 .. note::
-    Although purely functional bots are possible, its recommended to inherit from the `Client` class as seen in the example below.
+    Although purely functional bots are possible, it's recommended to inherit from the `Client` class as seen in the example below.

 .. code-block:: python